Of the Shadow and the Gray (A Poetry Challenge)

 The following are links to our wonderful poets who created a hub in response to this challenge.
 You will find more remarkable responses in the comments below.

 I want to thank everyone for participating and for encouraging others.
-When reading the poetry written in response to this challenge, we find inspiration, and see something new with each, individual perspective and dimension that is so beautifully expressed!
+When reading the poetry written in response to this challenge, we find inspiration, while seeing something new with each individual perspective and dimension that is so beautifully expressed.
 I am proud to be a member of this uniquely talented, supportive community.

 Jodah - Shadows of the Grey (One of the Pack)